 We bear general business risks associated with operating our Company such as professional and general liability, employee workers' compensation, and officer and director errors and omissions risks.
 Professional and general liability risks may include, for example, medical malpractice claims and disputes with members regarding benefit coverage.
 We retain certain of these risks through our wholly-owned, captive insurance subsidiary.
 We reduce exposure to these risks by insuring levels of coverage for losses in excess of our retained limits with a number of third-party insurance companies.
 We remain liable in the event these insurance companies are unable to pay their portion of the losses.
 In an effort to minimize credit risk, we insure our risks with a number of insurance companies having a long history of strong financial ratings.
-Since January 1, 2003, we have reduced the amount of coverage purchased from third-party insurance carriers and increased the amount of risk we retain based on the financial strength and liquidity of our captive insurance subsidiary.
-We provide a detail of the significant assets and liabilities as well as a rollforward of reserve activity related to our captive insurance subsidiary in Note 10 to the consolidated financial statements included in Item 8.-Financial Statements and Supplementary Data.
+Since January 1, 2003, we have reduced the amount of coverage purchased from third-party insurance carriers and increased the amount of risk we retain based on the financial strength and liquidity of our captive insurance subsidiary in Note 10 to the consolidated financial statements included in Item 8.-Financial Statements and Supplementary Data.